locomote/gusteau/README.md

         password: omgsecret
 ```

-Gusteau only needs a node definition to run, but you'll need a few cookbooks to actually cook something :)
+Gusteau only needs a single node definition to run, but you'll need a few cookbooks to actually cook something :)
 The following command generates an example configuration to get you started:

 ```